-(f) The owner of any motor truck with valid license plates issued by the Wisconsin Department of Transportation, Division of Motor Vehicles, but not used for commercial purposes and which is not larger than 21 inches in length, seven inches in width and seven inches in height, and which has no more than single-treaded tires, shall be eligible to purchase a permit for the vehicle as provided in this Subsection (8).
+(f) The owner of any motor truck with valid license plates issued by the Wisconsin Department of Transportation, Division of Motor Vehicles, but not used for commercial purposes and which is not larger than 21 feet in length, seven feet in width and seven feet in height, and which has no more than single-treaded tires, shall be eligible to purchase a permit for the vehicle as provided in this Subsection (8).

 (g) Permits shall be made available on a quarterly or an annual basis.
 It shall be understood that the issuance of any permit is final and there shall be no refund for any unused balance.
 Permit fees shall be made in accordance with the following schedule.
 [Amended by Ord.
 No. 718; Ord.
 No. 737; 4-4-2006 by Ord.
 No. 829] 1.
 The monthly permit fee shall be $25, plus tax.

 2. The quarterly permit fee shall be $40, plus tax.

 3. The annual permit fee shall be $125, plus tax.

 (h) If the need arises to move a motor vehicle for which a permit has been issued in order to remove snow or make street repairs, the owner of the vehicle, within 60 minutes of such notice, shall remove the vehicle in accordance with the notice.
 If the owner fails to remove the vehicle in accordance with the notice, the same may be removed by the Village at the owner's expense.

 (i) Vehicles must be moved every 24 hours.

 (j) Special parking permit holders must park in front of their own residence on the same side of the street, unless restrictions prohibit the same.
 The Police Department may assign an area for the special parking permit holder to park when conditions so require.